-Toronto often doubles in movies for American cities—for Mean Girls, the 2004 high school comedy written by Tina Fey, the city morphed into Chicago!
+Toronto often serves as a stand-in for American cities, and in Tina Fey’s 2004 high school comedy Mean Girls, the Big Smoke became Chicago.
 Sherway Gardens, the University of Toronto’s Convocation Hall, Etobicoke Collegiate Institute, and Malvern Collegiate Institute all played host to rising stars Lindsay Lohan, Rachel McAdams and Amanda Seyfried.

 Calling all Twihards!
 Come to British Columbia and follow in the footsteps of Bella, Edward and Jacob.
 Three of the four movies in the Twilight saga—New Moon, Eclipse and Breaking Dawn—were shot in various locales around Vancouver and the Lower Mainland, including David Fraser Secondary School (appearing as Forks High School), Minnekhada Regional Park and the Ridge Theatre.
-Of all the movies filmed in Canada, Twilight is most memorable for its distinctly Canadian forestry and green landscapes.
+Of all the movies filmed in Canada, Twilight is one of the most recognizably Canadian with its depiction of thick forests and sprawling landscapes.

 My Big Fat Greek Wedding (2002)

-Canadian actress Nia Vardalos didn’t have to look far for the perfect filming location for her 2002 box office smash hit.
-Toronto’s Greektown along Danforth Avenue appears prominently throughout the movie, and if you watch carefully, you’ll also spot downtown’s Ryerson University and Jarvis Collegiate Institute.
-The Canadian locations posed as Chicago for Vardalos’ story, but eagle-eyed film buffs could easily recognize Toronto’s charms peeking through the silver screen.
+Canadian actress Nia Vardalos didn’t have to look far for the perfect filming locations for her 2002 box office smash hit.
+Although Vardalos’ movie is set in Chicago, eagle-eyed film buffs will easily recognize Toronto’s charms peeking through the silver screen.
+The city’s Greektown along Danforth Avenue appears prominently throughout the movie, and if you watch carefully, you’ll also spot downtown’s Toronto Metropolitan University and Jarvis Collegiate Institute.

 Good Will Hunting (1997)

-Despite being one of the most famous Boston-set films in recent memory, Good Will Hunting was actually mostly shot in Toronto!
-The University of Toronto’s campus prominently stars as both Harvard University and the Massachusetts Institute of Technology, respectively, while a few classroom scenes were filmed at Central Technical School.
+Despite being one of the most famous Boston-set films in the last 30 years, Good Will Hunting was actually mostly shot in Toronto.
+The University of Toronto’s campus features prominently as both Harvard University and the Massachusetts Institute of Technology, while a few classroom scenes were filmed at Central Technical School.

 These are the best movies on Netflix Canada, according to Rotten Tomatoes.